silverbulletmd/silverbullet/website/Linked Mentions.md

 Linked Mentions are references from other pages to the current page.
 Technically, they’re not a built-in feature, but you can easily implement them using [[Live Template Widgets]].

-To enable linked mentions being added to your pages, include the [[template/block/linked-mentions]] template in your space, either through copy and pasting or through [[Federation]].
+To enable linked mentions being added to your pages, include the [[Library/Core/Widget/Linked Mentions]] template in your space.